ito-soft-design/ambient_iot/README.md

 ### Uploading data:

-Ambient data take keys d1 to d8.
+Ambient data takes keys d1 to d8.
 You set a data as a hash.

     require 'ambient_iot'